Are you OK with cookies?

 If there are no current vacancies at the prison you’re interested in, you can register your interest (opens in a new tab) and we’ll let you know when positions become available.

-You’ll be asked some eligibility questions, such as nationality and your right to work in the UK, then you’ll need to enter some personal details and you’re ready to submit your application.
+You will be asked some eligibility questions, such as your nationality and your right to work in the UK, then you’ll need to enter some personal details and you’re ready to submit your application.

-If you pass the online test, we’ll invite you to the online assessment centre to complete the last stage of the selection process.
+If you pass the stage 2 online test, we will invite you to the online assessment centre to complete the last stage of the prison officer selection process.

 Join an online assessment centre